We are called to create spaces for God's grace to form life-changing relationships with Christ and each other across lines of privilege and prejudice.

 St. Luke's North Park is a Christian community seeking justice and healing in this colorful and dynamic neighborhood of San Diego.
 Our congregation began in 1923 with the arrival of All Saints' chapel building on 30th and Gunn Streets, and became known over the decades to follow for its service to others (as with the organization of the first school for children with autism in the city) and for healing (the founder of the International Order of St. Luke, John Gayner Banks, was St. Luke's first rector).

 We dream to be a place where all people can enter into uncomfortable and brave spaces with others different than themselves -- different races, ethnicities, classes, creeds, sexual orientations, and gender identities -- and find their perspectives and hearts transformed.
 We follow a God who loves each of us especially for who we are and desires that every single human among us has all she or he needs to thrive in this world.
 Until that day comes, we will work alongside God's powerful Spirit to do justice in this hurting world and help all people find a loving and dignified home.
+We are members of the Episcopal Church, a denomination striving imperfectly and sincerely to offer this radical hospitality to all.

 Join us on Sundays at 7:45 am (quiet contemplative service and Holy Communion) and 11:15 am (Holy Communion, music with drums and choir, and nursery and Sunday School for children)!